-- Maintain and strengthen the Financial Regulation Standards and Accreditation Program.
+- Maintain and strengthen the NAIC Financial Regulation Standards and Accreditation Program.—Essential

-- Assist states, as requested and as appropriate, in implementing laws, practices and procedures, and obtaining personnel required for compliance with the standards.
+- Assist the states, as requested and as appropriate, in implementing laws, practices and procedures, and with obtaining personnel required for compliance with the standards.—Essential

-- Conduct a yearly review of accredited jurisdictions.
+- Conduct a yearly review of accredited jurisdictions.—Essential

-- Consider new model laws, new practices and procedures and amendments to existing model laws and practices and procedures required for accreditation, and determine timing and appropriateness of the addition of such new model laws, new practices and procedures, and amendments.
+- Consider new model laws, new practices and procedures, and amendments to existing model laws and practices and procedures required for accreditation, and determine the timing and appropriateness of the addition of such new model laws, new practices and procedures, and amendments.—Essential

-- Render advisory opinions and interpretations of model laws required for accreditation and on substantial similarity of state laws.
+- Render advisory opinions and interpretations of model laws required for accreditation and on substantial similarity of state laws.—Essential

-- Produce, maintain and update the “NAIC Accreditation Program Manual" of the Financial Regulations Standards and Accreditation Program” to provide guidance to state regulators regarding the official standards, policies and procedures of the program.
+- Produce, maintain and update the “NAIC Administrative Policies Manual of the Financial Regulation Standards and Accreditation Program” to provide guidance to state insurance regulators regarding the official standards, policies and procedures of the program.—Essential

-- Maintain and update the NAIC’s “Financial Regulation Standards and Accreditation Program” pamphlet.
+- Maintain and update the NAIC’s “Financial Regulation Standards and Accreditation Program” pamphlet.—Essential

-- Perform enhanced pre-accreditation review services, including but not limited to, additional staff support, increased participation, enhanced report recommendations and informal feedback.
+- Perform enhanced pre-accreditation review services, including, but not limited to, additional staff support, increased participation, enhanced report recommendations and informal feedback.—Essential

 Recent Changes to Accreditation Standards